BLACKBOARD IV

 The Earth and life-forms dance together.
 Life-forms alter the Earth, including, significantly, the atmosphere, and in turn, the Earth creates opportunities for life that didn't previously exist.
 Taking the long view back in time, the breakthroughs played a critical role.
 They were not mere blips on a continuous string of cause-effect functionality.
 It's as though they were preset threshold events that simply had to happen.

 I am not a creationist or intelligent designer.
 Nonetheless, I can't shake the feeling that evolution is intimately intertwined with an inner intelligence beyond our capacity to grasp.
+It may simply be a force our limited minds can't detect or even imagine, so we call it God.
 I don't know; it just seems to have to be that way.

 "Why seek the miraculous and supernatural beyond life?"